taosdata/taos-connector-node/README.md

 ## Prerequisites

 - Install the Node.js development environment, using version 14 or above.
 Download link: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
-- Install the Node.js connector using npm
+- Install the Node.js connector using npm.
-- Install TypeScript 5.3.3 and above using npm
+- Install TypeScript 5.3.3 and above using npm.
 - TDengine has been deployed locally.
 For specific steps, please refer to Deploy TDengine, and `taosd` and `taosAdapter` have been started.

 ## Build